‘When we have more women in positions of power, the world is a better place for everyone’

 Just start.
 As in now.
 It doesn’t need to be perfect, your business will evolve over time, you will learn from your mistakes and you’ll figure the rest out along the way.
 But the only way to learn is to start.
 Too many of us sit on ideas and let them die because we don’t feel ready.
 The truth is you will never feel ready, but that’s a good thing, it means you’re pushing yourself outside of your comfort zone and that’s where remarkable things usually happen.

-Any big plans in the pipeline for 2022?
+Any big plans in the pipeline?

-I’ve never felt more excited by a year than I do about 2022!
+I’ve never felt more excited by a year than I do about this year!
 It’s been a whirlwind and we’re only at the beginning of March.
 I moved over to LA at the end of 2021 with the goal of growing and diversifying our community out here this year.
 My ambition has always been to build a global network and now that we live in a remote working world, there has never been a better time and opportunity for this.
 We have big and bold plans for this year.
 Our next step is to seek investment to help us fuel this growth so that we have the firepower we need to reach as many women as possible while supporting the right companies to build the best diverse teams in the world.
 This is where I am focusing my energy right now and the US feels like the perfect place for me to be to seek these opportunities.

 Finally, who are the women that inspire you personally?